starch-uk/sca-extra/PLAN.md

 - [ ] SECURITY.md is complete with security policy
 - [ ] GitHub issue templates are created (bug, feature, rule request)
 - [ ] GitHub pull request template is created
-- [ ] BSD 3-Clause License file is included
+- [ ] MIT License file is included
 - [ ] All rules use XPath only (no custom Java classes)
 - [ ] All rules have clear names and comprehensive descriptions
 - [ ] **All rules are versioned** (semantic versioning)